cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ### Multisig Addresses

 For new multisig public keys, we define a custom address format not based on any encoding scheme (amino or protobuf).
 This avoids issues with non-determinism in the encoding scheme.
+It also ensures that multisig public keys which differ simply in the ordering of keys have the same address by sorting child public keys first.

 First we define a proto message for multisig public keys:
 ```proto